-- The seasonings/spices in this recipe can be adjusted in many ways, to fit your liking, or fit the recipe in which you are using the nutmeat.
+- The seasonings/spices in this recipe can be adjusted in many ways to fit your liking, or to fit the flavors of the recipe in which you are using the nutmeat.
 For instance, the seasonings here have a bit of a Tex-Mex flavor, and it makes it perfect for taco meat, but I like it for the burgers too.
-You can omit the cumin and chili powder and add some Worcestershire (be careful for vegan ingredients) sauce if desired.
+You can omit the cumin and chili powder and add some Worcestershire sauce (check ingredients if vegan) if desired.

-- *If not using eggs, replace with 2 Tbsp. flax meal with 6 Tbsp. water mixed with it.
+- *If not using eggs, replace with 2 Tbsp. flax meal mixed with 6 Tbsp. water.
 (Let the mixture sit for about 5 minutes to thicken).

 - ** If you don't have a juicer, you can just chop the carrots, and add them to the onion, celery, cilantro, and garlic before pureeing.

-- ***The best texture is, for there to be little bits of nuts and veggies in the burger.
-Although, the ability to bind this mixture counts on pureed veggies and almost butter-like nuts.
+- ***The best texture is for there to be little bits of nuts and veggies in the burger.
+Although, the ability to bind this mixture counts on pureed veggies and almost butter-like processed nuts.
 Here is a tip-

-- 1-Blend nuts (veggies) just a little, then pull a few spoonfulls out and reserve in a small bowl.
+- 1-Blend nuts (veggies) just a little, then pull a few spoonfuls out and reserve in a small bowl.

-- 2-Continue to blend the nuts (veggies) until almost butter like (pureed).
+- 2-Continue to blend the nuts (veggies) until almost butter-like (veggies would be pureed).

-- 3-Add the bits of nuts and veggies back in while mixing later.
+- 3-Add the bits of nuts and veggies back into the final mixture.